PositronicsLab/no-slip-and-viscous-experiments/multi-block-grasping/README.md

 # Running the grasp experiment

+A grasp experiment can be run by typing:

+    >>  grasp(nboxes, num-iterations)

-A grasp experiment can be run by typing _grasp(nboxes, num-iterations)_, where _nboxes_ is the number of boxes to use and _num-iterations_ is the number of iterations to run the simulation for.
+ where _nboxes_ is the number of boxes to use and _num-iterations_ is the number of iterations to run the simulation for.
 When the simulation has terminated, the total number of seconds that it ran will be output.